vk-db-modeling-fall-25/shared-notes/notes/normalization.md

     - What's a PK?

-      > A field/attribute (or an irreducible set of fields/attributes) that unique identifies each row/record
+      > A field/attribute (or an irreducible set of fields/attributes) that uniquely identifies each row/record

     - What's a PK in the above table?
       - (Order ID, Product ID)